 Additional context: In partnership with the Department of Human Resources, IDEAA is enhancing comprehensive university-wide training.
 IDEAA and HR are currently identifying partners across the Georgetown community to build an engaging network of training opportunities to advance inclusive excellence.

 Upon hiring and onboarding, all Georgetown University faculty and staff are required to complete the mandatory “RESPECT Training: Preventing Discrimination, Harassment and Sexual Misconduct.”
 The program provides valuable information about how to define discrimination, harassment and sexual misconduct, and describes the employees’ roles, rights and responsibilities as members of the university community.
-Ever-Fi’s “Preventing Harassment and Discrimination” will replace RESPECT as the online base course for employee training.
-The new base course will launch in spring 2021, and, like RESPECT, be required of all employees.
+Ever-Fi’s “Preventing Harassment and Discrimination” and “Building Supportive Communities” courses will replace RESPECT as the online base course for employee training.
+The new base course will launch in the coming months, and, like RESPECT, be required of all employees.
 Following the launch of the base course, IDEAA will launch a train-the-trainer course in which discussion facilitators representing all segments of the university will be taught to offer live training.

 The Division of Student Affairs has launched an Equity Series, centered on issues of diversity, equity and inclusion, in its professional development.
 All Student Affairs staff will participate in this series.
 We commit to including a session in this series that will focus on sexual-based violence and bystander intervention, supporting students impacted by trauma and marginalized students.
 The first session of this series was an Equity Day, focused on these issues and understanding identity and building staff capacity in these critical areas.